gmr-innovex/Chat-will-multiple-pdfs/README.md

-# Chat with PDF using Gemini 💁 - README
+# Chat with PDF using Gemini 💁, Langchain, Vector DB-FAISS

 ## Setup Instructions